FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 <blockquote class="reaction"><div class="reaction_text">Having <a href=https://mirrorball.frost.kiwi>implemented</a> it multiple times over the years, I'll also share some juicy secrets I have never read anywhere before.</div><img class="kiwi" src="/assets/kiwis/book.svg"></blockquote>

 ## The Setup
 To understand the Anti-Aliasing algorithms, we will implement them along the way!
-That's what the WebGL + Source code boxes are for.
-Each [WebGL canvas](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) draws a moving circle.
-Anti-Aliasing cannot be fully understood with just images, movement is *essential* to see pixel crawling and sub-pixel filtering.
+Each following [WebGL canvas](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) draws a moving circle.
+Anti-Aliasing _cannot_ be fully understood with just images, movement is *essential* to see pixel crawling and sub-pixel filtering.
 The red box shows the circle's border with 4x zoom.
-Rendering is done without scaling at **native** resolution of your device, important to judge sharpness.
-Results will depend on screen resolution.
+Rendering is done without scaling at [native](https://en.wikipedia.org/wiki/1:1_pixel_mapping) resolution of your device, important to judge sharpness.
 <blockquote class="reaction"><div class="reaction_text">Please pixel-peep and judge sharpness and aliasing closely.
 Resolution of your screen too high to see aliasing?
 Lower the resolution with the following buttons, which will <a href="https://tanalin.com/en/articles/integer-scaling/">integer-scale</a> the rendering.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>

 <script src="utility.js"></script>